Table of Contents

 • Pick Clerk if your focus is product discovery, conversion, and AOV, with search and recs tightly aligned to stock, margin, and buyer signals.

-• Ask both vendors about governance.
-Who can override the algorithms, and how safe are those changes for your revenue and profit margins?
+• Interrogate both on governance: who can override algorithms, and how safe are those overrides for revenue and margin.

-• Think about what happens if your merchandising team needs to make dozens of rule changes each week.
-See which platform can handle this smoothly without causing confusion.
+• Model what happens when your merch team needs dozens of rule changes per week; watch which platform keeps up without chaos.

 Clerk vs Algolia & Klevu: AI search vs total journey impact

-Algolia and Klevu are great at one main thing: search.
-If your site depends on search quality and you have a team to build everything else, they work well.
-Problems appear when you need the same logic across search, browsing, recommendations, and marketing.
+Algolia and Klevu are strong at one core job: search.
+If your site lives and dies on search quality and you have in‑house talent to build the rest, they can be excellent.
+The gap shows up when you need consistent logic across search, browse, recommendations, and marketing—because that’s where “good search” turns into “better product discovery across the whole session.”

-Clerk’s search is part of a larger personalization system.
-The same data that drives search rankings also powers product recommendations, category merchandising, and email content.
-This means you can adjust relevance in one place instead of managing three separate rule engines.
+Clerk’s search is built as part of a broader personalization spine.
+The same signals that power search rankings power product recommendations, category merchandising, and email content.
+That gives you one place to tune relevance instead of managing three rule engines, three sets of synonyms, and three different definitions of “conversion.”

 • Choose Algolia/Klevu when you want deep control over search as a standalone product and are willing to write and maintain custom integrations.